keu/docs/learn/deferrable-operators.md

 Deferrable operators should be used whenever you have tasks that occupy a worker slot while polling for a condition in an external system.
 For example, using deferrable operators for sensor tasks can provide efficiency gains and reduce operational costs.
 Smart Sensors were deprecated in Airflow 2.2.4, and were removed in Airflow 2.4.0.
 Use deferrable operators instead of Smart Sensors because they provide greater functionality and they are supported by Airflow.

-To use a deferrable version of an existing operator in your DAG, you only need to replace the import statement for the existing operator.
+To use a deferrable version of a core Airflow operator in your DAG, you only need to replace the import statement for the existing operator.
 For example, Airflow's `TimeSensorAsync` is a replacement of the non-deferrable `TimeSensor` ([source](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/sensors/time_sensor/index.html?highlight=timesensor#module-contents)).
 To use `TimeSensorAsync`, remove your existing `import` and replace it with the following:

 ```python
 # Remove this import: